Some issues with coreboot on T420 (touchpad and phone jack)

 I'm not sure what I can do to help, but since this is the very final issue preventing me from using coreboot and Windows 10 I'm willing to try anything.
 I would have used Linux only, but there is some software I am required to use for school and work which only works properly under Windows.

-#2 Updated by Paul Menzel about 1 month ago
+#2 Updated by Paul Menzel 3 months ago

 Pok, if you can still test this, it’d be great, if you verified Mark’s findings.